There are typically three session layers that can be created when your users log in:

 Session lifetime and session timeout

-You can also set the behavior in cases where a user doesn’t explicitly logout of your application.
+You can set the behavior in cases where a user doesn’t explicitly log out of your application.
 Auth0 provides for session lifetime limits to deal with Auth0 session termination in this scenario.

-Alternatively you may desire to also log the users out of the Identity Provider Session Layer.
-While this is not recommended, for many providers, Auth0 will give you this behavior by simply having you add the
+You can also log the users out of the identity provider session layer.
+While this is not recommended, for many providers, Auth0 provides this behavior by having you add the

 federated query parameter to the redirect to

 /v2/logout.
-This will then additionally redirect the user to their identity provider and log them out there as well.
+This redirects the user to their identity provider and logs them out there as well.
 To learn more about federated logout, review the article Log Users Out of Identity Providers.